Giant cookies seem to be all the rage these days, and that’s for good reason. Who wouldn’t want to eat a giant gooey cookie?

 I’ve experimented with different bake temperatures and times, and this is the best result.
 Trust the process!

-When the cookie comes out of the oven, it’s going to be pretty soft and may not look done…
+When the cookie comes out of the oven, it’s going to seem incredibly soft and unbaked inside…

 But the magic happens as we let this cookie sit.